jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 <image>
 **Figure:  Woodruff Key**

 5. Align the notch in the propeller’s center hole with the woodruff key and slide it onto the propeller shaft and over the woodruff key.
-It will h old the woodruff key in place.
+It will hold the woodruff key in place.

 6. Using the retaining ring pliers, open a retaining ring and insert it on the shaft to hold the propeller in place.
 Verify that it is fully seated in the groove on the shaft and closes flat when the pliers are removed.
 Do not use a bent retaining ring.